gemerden/statemachine/statemachine/docs/tutorial.md

 Currently there are two code examples in the tutorial sections:
 1. One shows the use of multiple state machines interacting.
-2. The other is an example of a simple graphical mood simulation, using [pygame](https://www.pygame.org/).
+2. The other is an not very polished example of a simple graphical mood simulation, using [pygame](https://www.pygame.org/).

 Although these examples work, they are pretty undocumented at the moment.